How to balance biodiversity goals with limited economic resources

-Category: Environment Hits: 1In 2019, a landmark report gave the world its first report card on biodiversity loss.
+Category: Climate Hits: 2In 2019, a landmark report gave the world its first report card on biodiversity loss.
 There was one crystal clear conclusion: human actions threaten more species with global extinction than ever before.
 Now, a research team has reviewed combining conservation with practical economic tools using a case study of Colombia, South America, a high priority but underfunded country for biodiversity conservation.

 Read more https://www.sciencedaily.com/releases/2022/04/220414125111.htm